rinusser/chiASM/CONTRIBUTING.md

 ### Validation

 Each commit into the `master` branch includes documentation (if it's a feature or changes the extension's limitations) and passes all tests.

-Tests are executed in the PHP sources root with:
+Test execution depends on whether you're building a static extension:

     $ make test TESTS=ext/chiasm

+or a shared extension:

+    $ make test

+See the installation instructions in README.md for details.

 ### Documentation